pasgabriele/lora-weather-station/README.md

 ![weather station architecture](https://github.com/pasgabriele/lora-weather-station/blob/main/weather-station-architecture.svg)

 This repository is divided into components as defined above:
-- **WeeWX Server folder:** contains all necessary files to install and to configure the WeeWX server.
+- **External module folder:** contains all necessary files to install and to configure the External module.
 - **Gateway folder:** contains all necessary files to install and to configure the Gateway module.
-- **External module folder:** contains all necessary files to install and to configure the External module.
+- - **WeeWX Server folder:** contains all necessary files to install and to configure the WeeWX server.

 For each folder there is a Readme.md file with all details for the specific module.
 This Readme.md file is just a overview on all weather station system.